Learning to Speak Again After Laryngeal Surgery

 in the front of the neck.
 This opening, called a stoma, is the new passage for breathing.

 It bypasses the nose and mouth.
-During the operation, the surgeon inserts a tracheostomy
+During the operation, the surgeon puts a tracheostomy

-tube in the stoma to hold it open.
-A few weeks later, the healthcare provider may
+(trach) tube in the stoma to hold it open.
+A few weeks later, the healthcare provider

-replace the tube with a tracheostomy button, commonly called a stoma button.
+may replace the tube with a tracheostomy button, often called a stoma button.
 Some

 people without a larynx leave the trach tube in.
 Others, after some time, don't use